-Israel to establish waste-to-energy plant in settlement of Ma’ale Adumim, unlawfully exploiting Palestinian territory for its own needs In October 2019, the Israeli government issued a tender for the establishment of its first waste-to-energy plant, at an estimated cost of 1 billion NIS (about 284 million USD).
+Israel to establish waste-to-energy plant in the settlement of Ma’ale Adumim, unlawfully exploiting Palestinian territory for its own needs.
+In October 2019, the Israeli government issued a tender for the establishment of its first waste-to-energy plant, at an estimated cost of 1 billion NIS (about 284 million USD).
 While this may seem an ecologically positive development, the plant is set to be built within the West Bank, despite the prohibition in international law on exploiting resources in an occupied territory for the benefit of the occupying power.
 If established, the plant will be built without taking the Palestinian population of the West Bank and its views on the matter into account.

 The site for the plant lies between East Jerusalem and the Dead Sea, some 700 meters east of the Mishor Adumim industrial park near the Good Samaritan site and within the municipal jurisdiction of the settlement of Ma’ale Adumim.
 Israel expropriated this land back in 1975.
 Like all Israeli settlements in the West bank, Ma’ale Adumim is illegal under international law.
 Several hundred meters away from the site there are small, isolated Palestinian shepherd communities.
 The project is the initiative of the Ma’ale Adummim Planning and Development Corporation.
 Settlement mayor Benny Kashriel argues that it will serve “major parts of Israel” and should therefore become “a national project”.
 Indeed, the Ministry of Environmental Protection has included the facility in its 2030 strategic plan for treatment of urban waste.